-SynopsisMusician Billy Idol was born November 30, 1955 in Middlesex, England.
-He joined the punk band Chelsea in 1976 and later left to form Generation X. In 1980 they had a hit U.S. single, Dancing with Myself.
-In 1981, Idol launched his solo career in New York City with the release of Don't Stop.
-After, he pulled together a new team, which released four successful records together.
+Famed punk rock musician Billy Idol was born on November 30, 1955, in Middlesex, England.
+He joined the punk band Chelsea in 1976 and later left to form Generation X. In 1980, they had a hit U.S. single, Dancing with Myself.
+The following year, Idol launched his solo career in New York City with the release of Don't Stop.
+Afterward, he pulled together a new team that went on to release four successful records.

-Despite his legendary excessive lifestyle, Idol appeared in several charity shows.
-In 1988, he took part in Neil Young's Bridge School Benefit concert and the following year appeared in a charity performance of the Who's Tommy in London.
+Despite his legendary excessive lifestyle, Idol participated in several charity shows.
+He took part in Neil Young's Bridge School Benefit concert in 1988, and appeared in a charity performance of the Who's Tommy in London the following year.
 A motorcycle crash in February 1990 seriously damaged his leg, but he recovered quickly to release Cradle Of Love (taken from the Andrew Dice Clay movie The Adventures Of Ford Fairlaine).

-His attempt to rebrand his image with 1993's computer-driven Cyberpunk, but it was a notable commercial and critical failure.
-The following year he narrowly escaped death for a second time with a drug overdosed.
-Idol remained out of the public eye until the end of the decade when he made a cameo appearance in the Adam Sandler comedy The Wedding Singer.
+Idol attempted to rebrand his image with 1993's computer-driven Cyberpunk, but the recording was a commercial and critical failure.
+The following year, he narrowly escaped death for a second time when he suffered a drug overdose.
+Idol remained out of the public eye until the end of the decade, when he made a cameo appearance in the Adam Sandler comedy The Wedding Singer.